anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 # 10. Conclusion
 In this tutorial, we looked at some of the Kafka concepts and how to test Kafka applications using the Zerocode Testing Framework.

-The complete source code and all example code snippets for this Wiki page can be found below.
+The complete source code and all example code snippets for this Wiki page can be found in [GitHub Repo(Try at home)](https://github.com/authorjapps/hello-kafka-stream-testing).

+Or directly visit the below executable test-cases.
 + [Produce Tests](https://github.com/authorjapps/hello-kafka-stream-testing/tree/master/src/test/resources/kafka/produce)
 + [Consume Tests](https://github.com/authorjapps/hello-kafka-stream-testing/tree/master/src/test/resources/kafka/consume)
 + [KSQL Tests](https://github.com/authorjapps/hello-kafka-stream-testing/tree/master/src/test/resources/kafka/consume/ksql)